Learn how to support a loved one if he is experiencing misfortune.

 – 4 –

-When tragedy strikes your life, you usually find that people no longer surround you – platitudes surround you.
-The best thing you can do is admit it.
+When tragedy strikes your life, you usually find that people no longer surround you - platitudes surround you.
+Admitting it is the best course of action.
 Say the words literally: “I acknowledge your pain.
-I’m near”.
+I'm near".

 – 5 –